Samui Centre of Learning

-Samui Centre of Learning (โรงเรียนนานาชาติเอสซีแอล, RTGS: Rong Rian Nana Chat Aet Si Aaen), Koh Samui, Thailand, (SCL) was an international school established in 2004 by Phillip Olson, Rachel Anderson and Roz Thompson.
+Samui Centre of Learning (โรงเรียนนานาชาติเอสซีแอล, RTGS: Rong Rian Nana Chat Aet Si Aaen), Koh Samui, Thailand, (SCL) closed permanently in April 2018.
+It was an international school established in 2004 by Phillip Olson, Rachel Anderson and Roz Thompson.

 The school offered a mixed international curriculum from nursery to secondary (nursery-Year 11).
 Samui Centre of Learning is the longest-running international school and an examination centre on Koh Samui.

 Curriculum

 Samui Centre of Learning operated within an international curriculum framework.
-Children received an hour of Thai language tuition everyday and learn about Thai Culture, Thai Music and Thai Dancing.
+Children received an hour of Thai language tuition every day and learn about Thai Culture, Thai Music and Thai Dancing.

 Most classes were taught by teaching staff holding either a PGCE, Bachelor of Education or, latterly, TEFL and were predominantly foreign nationals.
 Where necessary, children received EAL (English as an additional language) support from qualified TEFL teachers.